 Justin works Wednesdays, Thursdays and Fridays and alternate Sundays from 9am - 9pm.

-Having recently qualified, Justin is currently practising solely as an Osteopath, and accepting new clients only within this discipline.
-However, with many years of training in other complementary therapies behind him, you can expect a multifaceted and well informed holistic treatment as he continues to draw on his other training.
-Justin is also qualified in: Acupuncture, Deep Tissue Massage, Holistic/Swedish Massage, Hopi Ear Candle, Hot Stone Massage, Indian Head Massage, Natural Facelift Massage, Pregnancy Massage, Sports and Remedial Massage
+Now with many years of training in other complementary therapies behind him, you can expect a multifaceted and well informed holistic treatment as he continues to draw on his other training.
+Justin is also qualified in: Deep Tissue Massage, Holistic/Swedish Massage, Hot Stone Massage, Indian Head Massage, Pregnancy Massage, Sports and Remedial Massage.

 Another of our directors, Justin qualified as an Osteopath in January 2017, after 4 years of full-time study at the University College of Osteopathy, formerly know as the British School of Osteopathy.
-Like all Osteopaths, he is registered with the General Osteopathic Council (GOsC) - registration number 9030.
-He combines a structural approach to diagnosis with treatments that use both bio-mechanical and cranial techniques.
+Like all Osteopaths, he is registered with the General Osteopathic Council (GOsC reg no 9030).

-"My career as a therapist started after 20 years working as a Production Manager in television, when I decided it was time for a change.
+"My career as a therapist started in 2009.
+After 2 decades working as a Production Manager on television documentaries and dramas, I decided it was time for a change.
 My first qualification was an intensive Acupuncture course at the Healing and Acupuncture College under the tutelage of Jamie Hedger.
 Soon after that I qualified with ITEC in Massage and then Sports Massage, after which I continued adding a range of remedial and therapeutic massage techniques.
-Osteopathy seemed a natural direction for me, as I've had osteopathic treatment for my own back problems in the past, I'd always thought it would be an interesting career - never thinking at the time that I might have the chance to persue it.
+Osteopathy seemed a natural direction for me.
+Having osteopathic treatment for my own back problems in the past, I'd always thought it would be an interesting career - never thinking at the time that I might have the chance to persue it.
 But here we are.

-One of the aspects of being a therapist I most enjoy is spending time with patients.
-GPs rarely get to spend more than 10 minutes with each of their patients.
-We have the advantage of spending up to an hour with each person and it's often not until the second half of a treatment that we might discover something that might give us a further clue as to what the problem is or how best we can treat them.
+One aspect of being a therapist I most enjoy is spending time with patients.
+GPs rarely get to spend more than 10 minutes with you.
+We have the luxury of spending up to an hour and it's often not until the second half of a treatment that we might discover something that might give us a further clue as to what the problem is or how best we can treat them."